Boooru/BooruViuMD/README.md

     These keys must be supplied to the /tokens/keystore file.
 I am working on a way to securely deploy the app using *my* keys, but I have yet to figure it out.
 The good news is, each of the above API keys are very easy to acquire.

 - BooruViu relies on an unreleased version of Kivy.
 Pixiv integration called for some deep changes to the way Kivy handles remote image loading.
-In order to actually run from source, you'll need to install
+In order to actually run from source, you'll need to install kivy 2.0.0, then copy the contents of the `patch` folder into it.
+The two files inside the `patch` folder contains the specific updaates necessary to make Kivy function correctly with Pixiv.

 ### Setup